David Wallumrød

-David Wallumrød (born 2 October 1977 in Kongsberg, Norway) is a Norwegian pianist, known from cooperations with artists such as Knut Reiersrud, Torun Eriksen, Jarle Bernhoft, Marit Larsen, Maria Solheim, Vidar Busk, Bigbang, Maria Mena, Thomas Dybdahl and Bjørn Eidsvåg.
+David Wallumrød (born 1977) is a Norwegian pianist, known from cooperations with artists such as Knut Reiersrud, Torun Eriksen, Jarle Bernhoft, Marit Larsen, Maria Solheim, Vidar Busk, Bigbang, Maria Mena, Thomas Dybdahl and Bjørn Eidsvåg.

 He is the cousin of the musical artists Susanna Wallumrød, Fredrik Wallumrød and Christian Wallumrød.
+David and Susanna has worked together on several occasions.

 Career

+In 2015, Wallumrød formed the trio Spirit in the Dark together with Audun Erlien and Anders Engen.
+The band has released two albums: "Now is the Time" (2015) consists of stripped-down covers of gospel music while "Superbells" (2020) has cover versions of Christmas carols, psalms, and pop songs.

+From 2012 to 2021, he was a member of the jazz-rock band Needlepoint.

-Wallumrød is the keyboardist within the band "Cloudberry Cream" together with Axel Røthe (drums), Nikolai Hængsle Eilertsen (bass), Knut Reiersrud (guitar), and Knut Røthe (guitar and vocals).
+Wallumrød contributed to the band "Cloudberry Cream" together with Nikolai Hængsle (bass) and Knut Reiersrud (guitar).
+Axel Røthe (drums) and his father Knut Røthe (guitar and vocals) were the main forces of this band project.

-In the summer of 2013 he was part of the "Bushman's Revenge" appearance at Kongsberg Jazz Festival, together with Kjetil Møster.
+In the summer of 2013 Wallumrød and Kjetil Møster were guest artists at Bushman's Revenge's concert at Kongsberg Jazz Festival.